afpineda/OpenSourceSimWheelESP32/doc/hardware/subsystems/BatteryMonitor/BatteryMonitor_en.md

 The firmware will read the battery level every few minutes and it takes only a few milliseconds long.

-**Warning**: this subsystem is designed to work with batteries below 5 volts ("1S" Lithium-Polymer or LiPo batteries).
-Higher voltages may damage your DevKit board.
-Some adjustments are required for other kind of batteries.

-## Circuit: battery monitor
+## Battery monitor

 The circuit is switched on and off by the means of an NPN-PNP pair.
 It will not draw any relevant current except for a few milliseconds every few minutes.

-### Design (1)

 The circuit uses the following pins: